reyestech/Bash-Linux-Troubleshoot-and-Automation-Toolkit-/README.md

 ## Guide
 ### 📚 Quick‑Start-Guide

-To get started with the toolkit, simply clone the repository to your local machine using git.
-This allows you to immediately access all of the included scripts.
+To get started with the toolkit, clone the repository to your local machine using git.
+This toolkit allows you to access all of the included scripts immediately.
 Once downloaded, navigate into the directory and make the scripts executable using chmod.
-You can then run any script directly from your terminal by calling its filename with ./.
+You can then run any script directly from your terminal by calling its filename with a period (.) at the beginning.

-These scripts are designed to be portable and require no external libraries, making them ideal for environments with limited internet access or tight security controls.
-They are suitable for laptops, servers, and virtual machines.
+These scripts are designed to be portable and require no external libraries, making them ideal for environments with limited internet access or strict security controls.
+They are suitable for use on laptops, servers, and virtual machines.
 Most scripts include comments and examples to help new users understand their purpose and structure.

 <details>
    <summary><strong> 📋Click to View Script </strong></summary>